Amit46687/Amit46687/README.md

 - 👋 Hi, I’m Amit
 - 👀 I’m interested in making website front and back
-- 🌱 I’m currently learning full stack web developer
+- 🌱 I’m trying to learning new things
 - 📫 How to reach me you can check out my Personal Portfolio Hereisamit.com

 <!---